gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 > Opening Chests in this version would crash the game
 - The Farlands would generate except they are extremely far out, they are a flat wall and they are unreachable by normal means
 - The Player would spawn with 999 stacks of axes, shovels, pickaxes, torches, flint and steel, oak planks, glass blocks, and arrows every time you load the world.
 These are technically -25 stacks which is obtainable, but because of the Chest crash they can not be moved to chests in this version.
+- Brick Pyramids would spawn throughout the world, making it the only method of obtaining bricks

+**Infdev 20100607**
+- Top Half Doors can be created by placing two signs and placing a door on top

+**Infdev 20100611**
+- Monoliths would generate in flat terrain and they would spawn without bedrock underneath allowing for illegal terrain generation

+**Infdev 20100615**
+- Water and Lava can flow next to each other without forming stone
+- Lava will flow 8 blocks in the overworld which will later update to 3 blocks making it an illegal block formations
+- Water and Lava do not update correctly, allowing for water and lava in different flow states without a source block

+**Infdev 20100616-1**
+- Holes in the Bedrock can generate when lava pools generate at the bottom of the world

+**Infdev 20100617-2**
+- The bottom most layer of the world is made of stone and bedrock allowing for holes within the bedrock

+**Infdev 20100625-2**
+- Added Spawners which can be mined up by hand and will drop as an item, also Infinite Water Source items would convert to a Spawnere as well
+- Spawners currently have the same block id as signs.
+If a sign is loaded near a spawner, the spawner will receive sign metadata.
+Reloading a sign-spawner will crash and potentially soft lock the world in this version.
+This is fixed in the next version, but the spawner maintains the sign data.

+**Alpha 1.0.1_01 - Infdev 20100630-2**
+- Downgrading Redstone that is placed on against a block will convert it to a gear in Infdev 20100630-2.
+Breaking the block below the gear and updating back to Alpha 1.0.1_01 will create floating redstone

+**Alpha 1.0.1_01**
+- Activating a lever and then breaking it's support block will keep the lever floating

+**Alpha 1.0.4**
+- Snow Layers were added but can only be obtained in the Winter Type Map.
+Snow Layers would generate on top of all blocks during snowfall which allows for illegal block formations like snow layers on non-full blocks (e.g. stairs and slabs)

+**Alpha 1.0.5-2**
+- Added Block Replacement Bypass, this is involves placing a support blocks directly into water, lava, fire, or snow.
+This allows for many illegal block formations such as floating flowers, floating ladders, quintuple chests
+- Snowballs in this version would stack to 64 allowing for overstacked snowballs

+**Alpha 1.0.6**
+- Cactus can be placed on and next to any block allowing for many illegal block formations

+**Alpha 1.0.11**
+- Placing a door next to a cactus would create a half door

+**Alpha 1.1.1**
+- Fishing Rods would stack to 64 in this version